revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 <details>
 <summary><b> Show Answer</b></summary>

-Ans: Simple inheritance, multilevel inheritance, and multiple inheritances are the different types of Inheritance in java, combining two or many of these is considered Hybrid Inheritance.
+Simple inheritance, multilevel inheritance, and multiple inheritances are the different types of Inheritance in java, combining two or many of these is considered Hybrid Inheritance.
 </details>

 ---